cds-snc/notification-documentation/src/en/architecture.md

 1. The service requests a notification status from GC Notify.
 1. GC Notify queries the database and retrieves the notification status.
 1. GC Notify sends the API response with the notification status to the service.
-1. The service receives the API response.
+1. The service receives the API response...